 On the other hand, email marketing is on the rise and digital payments within social networks are expected to bring new life into online fundraising – especially with new features available through Facebook, WordPress and Giving Platforms.
-There is lots of excitement surrounding good things to come!
+There are lots of excitement surrounding good things to come!

 These are all great fundraising tips.
 Here are some more for engaging your audience and creating excitement around your organization or cause:

-- Make your content Meaningful, Emotional, Consistent and Memorable
+- Make your content Meaningful, Emotional, Consistent and Memorable.

 - Include testimonials and stories from people who support your organization or have received support.